Independent Creative Production Grants

 What do the grants support?

 Independent Creative Production Grants offer faculty and staff members resources to support (partially or fully) the production of their own artistic work.
-Applicants are not expected to include a presentation/public engagement component to their applications.
-Grant-supported activities must take place between July 1, 2021 and December 22, 2022.
+Applicants are not expected to include a presentation/public engagement component in their applications.
+The timeline for using the grant funds can be flexible, based on the needs of the applicant.
+For examples of previously supported independent creative projects, please visit the Independent Creative Production Grants page in the Grant Awards section of our website.

 How much can you apply for?

 Applicants may request up to $8,000.
 Applicants must seek approval by their department or program, in order to apply in this category.
-The department or program must agree to manage the grant funds if an application is successful.
+The applicant must identify a Penn department, program, or center to manage the grant funds if an application is successful.

 Please sign up for our newsletter to stay informed.

-Applications for Independent Creative Production Grants are evaluated in a two-step evaluation process.
-Applications are first reviewed by a group of committee members, including former grantees, faculty, staff, and students.
-Feedback from each committee is then shared with The Sachs Program Advisory Board, who make the final decisions on grant awards.
-All deliberations will be guided by The Sachs Program’s priorities and criteria.
+Artist Residency Grants are evaluated by a group of committee members, which may include former grantees, faculty, staff, students, alumni, and community members.
+All deliberations will be guided by the Sachs Program’s priorities and criteria.

 Sachs Program staff will do their best to meet with all individuals and groups interested in submitting an application.